data4development/dataworkbench-cluster/docs/configuration-deployment.md

 When deploying with `kubectl apply -k`, kustomize will create and deploy a ConfigMap with a suffix added to make the name of the configmap unique, and also update the deployment to use that unique configmap name.

+Use `kubectl kustomize deploy | less` to inspect the complete configuration that will be deployed in an `apply` command.

 ![](gitops-configs.drawio.svg)

 ## Cluster architecture